splightplatform/terraform-provider-splight/CONTRIBUTE.md

 }
 ```

-Just run
+then

 ```sh
 terraform init
 terraform apply
 ```

-If you want a complete example just go inside example folder and see a complete file with all resources
+Check the examples folder for a complete file with all the available resources

-### How to import resources
+### Import resources

 ```sh
 terraform import <STATE_REFERENCE> <RESOURCE_ID>